#TIL the query component of a URI is actually completely opaque.

 https://shorturl.at/6s7Ze -

-socialoffers@mastodon.socialreplied to trwnh@mastodon.social last edited by
+socialoffers@mastodon.socialreplied to trwnh@mastodon.social on last edited by

 @trwnh